lzakrzewski/stress-testing-sandbox/README.md

 [![Build Status](https://travis-ci.org/lzakrzewski/stress-testing-sandbox.svg?branch=master)](https://travis-ci.org/lzakrzewski/stress-testing-sandbox)

 ## Know-how
-This repository is a simple sandbox which can be used to quickly compare multiple infrastructure setup.
+This repository is a simple sandbox which can be used to quickly compare multiple infrastructure setups.

 #### Features: